George Roper: Career

 Working mainly in the North West England region, Roper began to sing semi-professionally in clubs and hotels during the early 1960s while supporting himself in various jobs, but soon found his real talent lay in performing comedy.
 He was encouraged by the music hall comedian Sandy Powell.
 In his stage act the number of songs soon constricted and the gags expanded.

 By 1965, with his portly figure, bejewelled fingers, deadpan style and a laid back microphone technique he began to draw sizeable audiences as a stand-up comic on the booming club and casino scene of Manchester.

 Regular at Manchester's Cabaret Club were the young reporter Michael Parkinson and Johnnie Hamp, a producer from Granada Television, who said of Roper, "When I had the idea for The Comedians, he was one of the first people I called.
 It wasn't necessarily the gags he told, it was the face.
 There was always a twinkle in the eye."

 Hamp was on the look-out for new acts for a new show, which was to become The Comedians, a groundbreaking television series which ran intermittently between 1971 and 1993.
 Filmed in Manchester before a live audience, the programme consisted mainly of Northern club comedians telling jokes.
 It was a major success at the time, garnering several industry awards and a BAFTA nomination, though the jokes told often contained racist or sexist stereotypes.
 This was acceptable on British TV during the 1970s but would not be acceptable today.
 Nevertheless, the show stands as a major social document of the era.
 Ken Irwin:

-The Comedians are totally and unashamedly outrageous in all that they do.
-This is why they have succeeded.
-Nothing, or no one, apparently, is sacred.
-And their jokes prove it.
-They joke about nothing and everything.
-Anyone and everyone.
-They joke about false teeth and parrots and homosexuals virtually in the same breath.
-They joke about Catholics and Protestants.
-They joke about Pakistanis, the Irish and the Jews.
-They joke about Enoch Powell, the Queen and the Pope.
-When they go out in front of the cameras, it is invariably a no-holds-barred encounter with the British viewing public.
-You can either take it or switch over to another channel.
-Viewing figures have already conclusively proved that viewers, who are always the final judges in these things, stay tuned in.